-Posting on social media can be overwhelming and leave one feeling like Alice down the rabbit hole.
+Posting on social media can be overwhelming.
 What to post, when, how often, how much of other people's content should you engage with?
 A simple tactic to keep you on track is to follow the rule of thirds: promote, share, interact.
 After all, three is the magic number!

 1/3 content promotes your group